ligato/docs/docs/plugins/linux-plugins.md

 **KV Data Store**

-Put the route data into an etcd data store using the [route key][key-reference].
+Put the route data into an etcd data store using the [route key][linux-key-reference].

 Example configuration:
 ```json